vanTrant/product-landing-page/README.md

 ## Getting started

-You can preview the page in [Codepen page](https://codepen.io/vanTrant/full/qBrvymw) or in [Github page](https://vantrant.github.io/product-landing-page/)
+You can preview the page at [Github page](https://vantrant.github.io/product-landing-page/)

 ### Prerequisites